yuansip/gorand/README.md

 # gorand [![Godoc](https://godoc.org/github.com/yuansip/gorand?status.svg)](https://godoc.org/github.com/yuansip/gorand)

-gorand is a Go library for selecting n elements from element slice randomly at one time according to specific element probability distribution
+gorand is a Go library for selecting n elements from element slice randomly at one time.
+The slice can have a specific element probability distribution

 ## Installation